 Great question!
-We pride ourselves on producing excellent divers who are trained to skill mastery according to PADI standards.
+We pride ourselves on producing excellent divers who are trained to explore the underwater world.
 We have the highest quality rental gear and only hire excellent dive professionals.
 We commit ourselves to small class sizes to maintain a good relationship between instructors and students.
 We are instructor owned and operated, so our focus is and always will be on diver education.
 Learn more about our Dive Professionals!
 How good of a swimmer do I have to be to participate in SCUBA diving?

 Most divers are not competing with Michael Phelps, but diving does require basic swimming skills and comfort in the water.
 All divers must complete a 200 yard swim and a 10 minute tread / float.
 I really want to become a diver, but I have some fears about the water; what can I do to work through my fears?

 First of all, congratulations on deciding to face your fears!
 That is an incredibly challenging thing to do and one of the most amazing things to watch for us as your instructors.
 We have helped many new divers work through their personal challenges.
 We recommend considering the private Open Water class.
 In a one-on-one environment, the instructor can focus all of his or her attention on working through your dive skills to ensure mastery learning.
 Is SCUBA Diving dangerous?